-Table 12.9 Table to assist development of generator compliance programs
+Table 2.9 - table to assist development of generator compliance programs

-This table is intended as a guide to Ggenerators that is one of a number of potential resources for developing and modifying compliance programs.
+This table is intended as a guide to generators that is one of a number of potential resources for developing and modifying compliance programs.
 It is not an exhaustive list of tests and methodologies.
-Generators should consider the ten-compliance principles set out in Chapter 1 of the documenttemplate when applying this table.
-Chapters 1 and 2 of thise documenttemplate provide important context for the application of this table and emphasisze that Ggenerators should exercise their own judgement in determining how best to apply the template to meet their compliance requirements.
+Generators should consider the ten compliance principles set out in Chapter 1 of the template when applying this table.
+Chapters 1 and 2 of the template provide important context for the application of this table and emphasize that generators should exercise their own judgement in determining how best to apply the template to meet their compliance requirements.

-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 37 Suggested frequency of testing 38 Notes Basis for compliance assessment Reactive Power Capability (as required under S5.2.5.1 in versions 1-6949 of the Rules, the initial Code, and all amended versions of the Code) 39 Method 1 (of 5): At rated power output, adjust the reactive power at the connection point to specified levels Every 3 years and after plant change Directly Measurable.
-Applies to synchronous and conventional plant, and entire wind farms and solar farms Be capable of achieving reactive power requirements of the performance standard Method 2 (of 5): Exercise the over and under excitation limits at as close to rated power output as practical Every 3 years and after plant change Directly Measurable.
-Applies to synchronous and conventional plant Be capable of achieving reactive power requirements of the performance standard
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 15 Suggested frequency of testing 16 Notes Basis for compliance assessment Reactive Power Capability (as required under S5.2.5.1 in versions 1-30 49 of the Rules, the initial Code, and all amended versions of the Code) 17 Method 1 (of 5): At rated power output, adjust the reactive power at the connection point capability to specified levels Every 3 years and after plant change Directly Measurable Applies to synchronous and conventional plant, and entire wind farms Be capable of achieving.
+Achieve reactive power requirements of the performance standard Method 2 (of 5): Exercise the over and under excitation limits at as close to rated power output as practical Every 3 years and after plant change Directly Measurable Applies to synchronous and conventional plant Be capable of achieving Achieve reactive power requirements of the performance standard